whatl3y/txr/README.md

 #### "chat": send chat messages to someone listening with a particular username.
 The target user can be a "listening" or "chatting" client.

+Note: As of today a chat client can only be created if the listener and chatter are using the CLI interface.

 ##### Parameters

 1. Required: -u/--user: Your username you're registering as.